Agro Eco-Louis Bolk Institute

-Agro Eco-Louis Bolk Institute is an advisory and research organisation advising in the field of organic agriculture and related areas, such as Fairtrade and Rainforest Alliance.
+Agro Eco-Louis Bolk Institute is an advisory and research organisation advising in the field of organic agriculture and related areas, such as Fairtrade, Rainforest Alliance and UTZ.
 It works with, and strengthens links between, all aspects of the organic chain: farmers, processors, traders and consumers.
-Our advisors provide a package of services for primary production, processing and marketing, world wide.
-We help the private sector, NGOs, governments and international organisations in the development of niche markets for quality products, notably certified organic, Fairtrade and Rainforest Alliance products that often involve large groups of smallholder farmers.
+Our advisors provide a package of services for primary production, processing and marketing, worldwide.
+We help the private sector, NGOs, governments and (inter)national organisations in the development of niche markets for quality products, notably certified organic, Fairtrade, Rainforest Alliance and UTZ products that often involve large groups of smallholder farmers.

-Agro Eco-Louis Bolk Institute headquarters is based in the Netherlands; regional office is established in Ghana to serve the West Africa Region (Benin, Cameroon, Côte d'Ivoire, Nigeria, Sierra Leone and Togo).
-It has been active in Africa since 1990 and tens of exporters and ten-thousands of smallholder farmers are profiting from the access achieved to higher paying markets that however set high quality standards.
+Agro Eco-Louis Bolk Institute headquarters is based in the Netherlands; regional office is established in Ghana to serve the West Africa Region (Benin, Cameroon, Côte d'Ivoire, Nigeria, Sierra Leone, Burkina Faso and Togo).
+It has been active in Africa since 1990 and dozens of exporters and ten-thousands of smallholder farmers are profiting from the access achieved to higher paying markets that however set high quality standards.